-You are encouraged to file electronically even if you are filing fewer than 250 Forms W-2.
+You are encouraged to file electronically even if TIP you are filing fewer than 250 Forms W-2.
 Small submitters may be able to file Forms W-2 online.
-For more information, visit SSA's Employer Reporting Instructions and Information website at www.socialsecurity.gov/employer.
+For more information, visit SSA's Business Services Online website at www.socialsecurity.gov/bso/bsowelcome.htm and select "Tutorial."

-You may request a waiver on Form 8508, Request for Waiver From Filing Information Returns Magnetically.
+You may request a waiver on Form 8508, Request for Waiver From Filing Information Returns Electronically/ Magnetically.
 Submit Form 8508 to the IRS at least 45 days before the due date of Form W-2.
 See Form 8508 for filing information.